claudiofahey/devops-scripts/README.rst

 ------------------------------------------------------

 There are many tools for executing commands on multiple hosts.
 However most such tools require additional packages to be installed.
-For quick and dirty tasks, xargs can easily be used and shown below.
+For quick and dirty tasks, xargs can be used.

 Setup is extremely easily.
 Create a text file where each line is the FQDN (fully qualified domain name), hostname without domain, or the IP address